getsquares/squares/readme.md

 If you need to build a site, use a CMS.
 [Kirby](https://getkirby.com/) is an excellent choice for that.

-### Inspired by Spreadsheets, Airtable and Tableplus
+## Inspired by Spreadsheets, Handsontable, Airtable and Tableplus

 I'm heavily inspired by these tools, how they work and how they look.

-[Spreadsheets](https://spreadsheets.google.com) and [Airtable](https://airtable.com/) can however never compete, because they are not made for editing self hosted database tables.
+[Spreadsheets](https://spreadsheets.google.com), [Handsontable](https://handsontable.com/examples) and [Airtable](https://airtable.com/) can however never compete, because they are not made for editing self hosted database tables.
 They are made for editing data and store it in the cloud.

 [Tableplus](https://tableplus.com/) however is a competitor as it's ment to solve the exact same problems as Squares.
 It still lack some features like markdown support in the Windows version.